psychemedia/storytelling-notes/ace_of_spades.md

 A witness, named Leadbeater, deposed, that he lodges at No. 65, Well-stree, Oxford-road, and is a stone seal engraver. has known the prisoner three years; remembers having dined with the prisoner at his house on a Sunday about two years since; after dinner the prisoner called him aside in another room, shut the door, and asked him if he could engrave on copper; witness said no, but he knew a young man who did, named White.
 The prisoner paused some time, and then asked if he could be depended upon?
 Witness answered *he* would endeavour to get done for him anything he wanted.
 Prisoner said he would call on him in a few days, which he did at the witness's lodgings, in Greek-street, and brought with hime four copies of the *Duty Ace of Spades*, with the name of the seller cut off, and told him to take them to White and get them copied as close as he could, and if White should ask any questions, to say they were for a foreginer at Hamburgh.
 Witness carried them to White, and asked him if he would copy them; White said he would call and let him know next day: when he did see him, and White said, for God's sake Leadbeater take care what you are about; adding, that he could engrave them, but he must give them into the hands of a Magistrate.— Witness then said, it was a cardmaker of his acquaintance that gave them to him, and afterwards went and told the prisoner what passed, and that White said it was a forgery.
 The prisoner answered it was no such thing, and desired witness to call on White again and tell him to do them, and any money he might ask he should have : but White said he would have nothing to do with them, but thought the witness knew who they were for.
 Saw White no more; nothing farther passed for six or seven months ; witness afterwards lodged at 42, Great Titchfield-street, whither the prisoner came to him and asked him if he thought he could do the cards himself; witness said NO, but that he thought he might soon learn with instructions; prisoner desired him to look out for and agree with some proper person to instruct him, and he would pay the expence ; and witness accordingly applied to Mr. Woodthorpe, an engraver in Fetter-lane, who agreed, for twenty guineas to instruct him.
 The prisoner frequently asked him, while under Mr. Woodthorpe's instruction, how he came on ; and at one time asked him if he could not copy the Ace of Spades, as he was much distressed since the poor old *Baronet*, who used to do them for him the last sixteen years was dead.
 He afterwards brought the witness copper plate with 24 Aces of Spades and asked him if he could *touch it up* (a term used by the engravers for repairing a plate).
 Witness said he would try, and on the Sunday following went to dine with the prisoner, who after dinner brought him into a room with the plate, and locked the dour.
 Witness tried to touch it up, but could not.
 The prisoner came to him in a quarter of an hour.
 Witness remembers the numbers this plate were 1, 2, 6, 7.
 Prisoner came again to his lodgings, and asked him if he could engrave on brass, which he answered in the negative ; he brought a plate with him under his coat, with twenty Aces of Spades upon it, and told the witness to copy 14, 15, 19, 20,  which witness said he would, and employed a young man named Bunning, an apprentice to Mr Woodthorpe, to do it ; gave the plate afterwards to the prisoner, who said it was very neatly done, and came shortly afterwards to have another done, but instead of the name of Harding, to put in that of Blanchard, and gave him an Exportation Ace to copy from; this done he came again, and ordered two more with the name Harding, and the duty on, observing, that if he worked too much on one plate, he should be found out.
 Witness remembers at the time when Harding and Lee were taken taken.
 The officers had been to his house, and the prisoner gave him instructions, if he was asked any questions, to say he knew nothing about the business.
 Witness was apprehended in June, and at that time there were two of the prisoner's plates in his house, which the prisoner had brought to have some more printed.

-*Cross-examoned by Mr. Gurney.* Witnes said, he had told Bunning, who engraved those plates, that they were for Mr. Shepherd, Engraver to the Stamp Office: that he himself was taken up three times after his first examination, that he was a little afraid for his neck; acknowledged that the first and second accounts he gave to the Magistrates of the transaction were very different, and neither true, but said that he would abide by the last account he had given, as that was the truth.
+*Cross-examined by Mr. Gurney.* Witnes said, he had told Bunning, who engraved those plates, that they were for Mr. Shepherd, Engraver to the Stamp Office: that he himself was taken up three times after his first examination, that he was a little afraid for his neck; acknowledged that the first and second accounts he gave to the Magistrates of the transaction were very different, and neither true, but said that he would abide by the last account he had given, as that was the truth.
 The others he acknowledged to be false, though all taken before the same Magistrate.

 Christopher Bunning supported the testimony of the last witness, so far as concerned him.